9999years/PS-TeXimg/readme.md

   without `-Verbose`) and Image Magick (outputs to `stderr` [I think] thereby skipping `-Verbose` *and* error-handling methods) (also `GeometryDoesNotContainImage` is ignored).

+### Non-guaranteed possibilities

 * Implementation of more options (like extra preamble code) (suggestions?)
 * Implementation of hashes in output filenames
 * Integration of Ghost Script and Image Magick into a single binary to be distributed along the cmdlet (might be out of scope).
+* Package options for things like upright integrals

 [1]: https://en.wikibooks.org/wiki/LaTeX/Installation#Distributions
 [2]: https://ghostscript.com/download/